-It seems strange to me as we pull up outside the National Trust owned house McCartney grew up in, the distinction between the living musician they saw on stage last night and the heritage figure immortalised with a statue in town and whose tiny childhood home we’re now visiting like some medieval castle or worthily historic chapel knave.
+It seems strange to me – as we pull up outside the National Trust owned house McCartney grew up in – the distinction lost between the living musician they saw on stage last night and the heritage figure immortalised with a statue in town and whose tiny childhood home we’re now visiting like some medieval ruin or worthy, historic, chapel knave.

-No one else here could care though.
-The Birmingham 2 continue dabbing at noses with their handkerchiefs.
+No one else here could care less though.
+The Birmingham Two continue dabbing at noses with handkerchiefs.

 In the afternoon we walk the city.
-Passepartout comments on how, like a torn poster on a wall for some once-great show, you can understand how impressive Liverpool was.
+Giristroula comments on how, like a torn poster on a wall for some once-great show, you can understand how impressive Liverpool was.

 It still shines through strongly at times.